 But I still wanted to visit this Cathedral.
 It’s been on my list for a long while and it’s what drew me to the Primitivo in the first place.
 So I took a bus from León just to spend the night and visit the church.
 And it was shut.

 But I kept thinking, maybe, if I’m there sitting in front of the place, somebody might need to get in and I’d slip in behind them.
-And that’s what happened this morning!
+And that’s what happened the next morning!

 I’d remembered reading a note that said Mass was said every day in the Capilla de Santa Barbara at 9:15 a.m., so I waited – hopefully – on the plaza and this man, followed by a priest, opened the gate, unlocked the door, and the priest held the door open so I could step in.

-They walked ahead up the aisle and disappeared and I very nearly had the entire sacred space to myself.
+They walked ahead up the aisle and disappeared and I had the entire sacred space to myself.

 I walk into this beautiful side chapel.
 There are two people praying near the front and as I start to leave, that same priest that let me in takes the altar and begins to say Mass.
 I remembered my friend, Priscilla, saying Mass was only 20 minutes in León, so I take my seat.
 I have just about that much time before I’d have to get back to my hotel to get to the bus station.